Car smashes into utility poles, shuts down Route 9A in Greenburgh for hours - NewsBreak

 New bakery to open in Mount Vernon on Saturday

+A new bakery is opening tomorrow in Mount Vernon.
 Ashley's Sweet Treats on West Sandford Boulevard will specialize in custom cakes and desserts.
+They also hope to hold classes for the public in the future.
+The opening will take place at 1 p.m. with a ribbon-cutting to follow.

 Ramapo K-9 officer recognized for finding massive drug stash, money, and a weapon